-Our FACES program offers residential housing to individuals with developmental disabilities in a host home setting.
+Our Disability Services program offers residential housing to individuals with developmental disabilities in a host home setting.
 Our homes offer an intimate and person-centered residence with compassionate, well-trained support companions.
 The companions and LSG staff collaborate with state and regional agencies to provide a coordinated plan of care and support.

 Many of our host homes are wheelchair accessible and our support companions can accommodate a number of medical issues, such as seizure disorder, incontinence, speech disorders, hypertension, and diabetes.
 LSG works closely with local mental health agencies to support individuals with mental health diagnoses.